codlark/cls/docs/Selecting-Strings.md

     [substr| abcdefg | -4| 4]
 gets an error

-`slice` can also be used without an end, which can be handy for grabbing all but the first character in  a string
+`slice` can also be used without an end, which can be handy for grabbing all but the first character in  a string.

     [slice| abcdefg | 2]
 gets "bcdefg"